InfinitGamer/Messaging-Chatroom/README.md

 # Messaging-Chatroom
-Messaging chatroom that will be using sockets and threading This project is in python3 and i used this website as a tutorial guide: https://pythonprogramming.net/server-chatroom-sockets-tutorial-python-3/ For that reason I say thank you to the creator of the website post.
+Messaging chatroom that will be using sockets and threading.
+This project is in python3 and i used this website as a tutorial guide: https://pythonprogramming.net/server-chatroom-sockets-tutorial-python-3/ For that reason I say thank you to the creator of the website post.